jakem8532/read-me-generator/Develop/README.md

-  # README generator
+  # README Generator

   ## Description

-  * For a class project
+  * Creating for a class challenge
-  * Template for those who need to quickly make README files on the go
+  * Template for those who need to quickly create a README file

   ## Table of Contents